nicoleshisia2016/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays a confused smiley
+script that displays the contents of a file